- Contact Information

 - Go to www.java.com and click on "Free Java Download."

 - Download the updated version of Java if needed.
-Once the new Java version is installed (if needed) proceed to the next step.
+Once the new Java version is installed locate and uninstall any previous versions of Java.
+Click here for directions to uninstall previous versions of Java.

 - Additional information on Java can be found here: